The-FutureX/zoboswap/README.md

 http://localhost:3000
 ```

-### In order to interact with zoboExchange LOCALLY you must add these two fake accounts provided by hardhat to your metamask
+### In order to interact with Zobo Exchange LOCALLY you must add these two fake accounts provided by hardhat to your metamask

 - Account #1: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`